-During data coding, the data are checked for validity and consistency.
 After the data file is created, quality checks are performed on the data.
 When these are completed, the electronic data are made available to the public.
 The NASS GES data are also used to respond to requests from the international and national highway safety communities, state and local governments, the Congress, federal agencies, research organizations, industry, the media, and private citizens.
-Annual NASS GES data files are available for 1988 through 2012.
+Annual NASS GES data files are available for 1988 through current.